mortazavilab/TALON/README.md

 	*[Filtering transcript models](#talon_filter)
 * [Archived documentation](#talon_archive)
 * [Citing TALON](#talon_cite)

-TALON is a Python program for identifying and quantifying known and novel genes/isoforms in long-read transcriptome data sets.
-TALON is technology-agnostic in that it works from mapped SAM files, allowing data from different sequencing platforms (i.e. PacBio and Oxford Nanopore) to be analyzed side by side.

 Reads must be aligned to the reference genome prior to using TALON.
 We recommend the Minimap2 aligner - please see their GitHub page [here](https://github.com/lh3/minimap2) for recommended long-read parameters by technology.
 Please note that TALON requires the SAM MD tag, so Minimap2 should be run with the --MD flag enabled.
 In principle, you can use any other long-read alignment software provided that an MD tag is generated.